-- Following are HC related to wildland fire and non-fire emergency incidents.
-For specific - definitions on pay codes refer to definitions earlier in this chapter. - 27 BASE TIME - 28 HC 010, Regular Time - This is used to record the regularly scheduled tour of duty hours an employee worked during the - 30 basic work week. - Maximum Hours Per Day Do not record more than 8 hours of regularly scheduled duty - hours per day, unless the employee is working an approved alternate work schedule. - Then enter 9 or 10 hours, as applicable.

-Meal Period - Compensable meal period is the exception, not the rule.
-A meal period is only compensable when work is being performed and documented on a crew time report, OF-288 or other locally approved fire time report.

-• Ordered Standby - Ordered standby is limited to those times when employees are held by direction or orders at a specific location, fully outfitted and ready for assignment.
+9 HC 010, Regular Time

+- This is used to record the regularly scheduled tour of duty hours an employee worked during the - basic work week. - Maximum hours per day Do not record more than 8 hours of regularly scheduled duty hours per day, unless the employee is working an approved alternate work schedule.
+Then enter 9 or 10 hours, as applicable. - Meal Period Compensable meal period is the exception, not the rule.
+A meal period is only compensable when work is being performed and documented on a CTR, OF-288 or other locally approved fire time report. - Ordered Standby Ordered standby is limited to those times when employees are held by direction or orders at a specific location, fully outfitted and ready for assignment.
 The hours may be paid as base or overtime.
 Employees are not entitled to standby for time spent eating when actual work is not being performed, nor when free to rest, eat, or pursue activities of personal nature (i.e., mobilization/demobilization center).

-9 HC 020, Annual Leave Used
+23 HC 020, Annual Leave Used

-- This is used to record hours of annual leave used that are to be charged against the employee's - accrued annual leave balance.
+- This is used to record hours of annual leave used that are to be charged against the employee's - 25 accrued annual leave balance.

-12 HC 030, Sick Leave Used
+26 HC 030, Sick Leave Used

-- This is used to record hours of sick leave used that are to be charged against the employee's - 14 accrued sick leave balance. - An employee who has been determined to be too sick to perform work is entitled to guaranteed - regular hours on the first day of the illness.
+- 27 This is used to record hours of sick leave used that are to be charged against the employee's - 28 accrued sick leave balance. - An employee who has been determined to be too sick to perform work is entitled to guaranteed - regular hours on the first day of the illness.
 On the second day the employee is placed on sick - leave if the day is within the employee's basic work week at the home unit.
-If the second day of - illness occurs on the employee's regular non-scheduled workday day, no pay is given for that - 19 day.
+If the second day of - illness occurs on the employee's regular non-scheduled workday day, no pay is given for that - 33 day.

-20 HC 040, Compensatory Time - Earned
+34 HC 040, Compensatory Time - Earned

-- 21 Compensatory time earned is time off with pay in lieu of overtime pay.
-Authorized - 22 compensatory time is earned in 15 minute increments.
+- Compensatory time earned is time off with pay in lieu of overtime pay.
+Authorized - compensatory time is earned in 15-minute increments.

-23 HC 041, Compensatory Time - Used
+1 HC 041, Compensatory Time - Used

-- This is used to record compensatory hours used.
-Compensatory time off may be taken in - 25 minimum periods of 15 minutes or multiples thereof.
+2 This is used to record compensatory hours used.
+Compensatory time off may be taken in minimum periods of 15 minutes or multiples thereof.

-26 HC 046, Compensatory Time Off for Travel - Earned
+4 HC 046, Compensatory Time Off for Travel - Earned

-- 27 This is used to record the hours of compensatory time off for time spent by an employee in travel - status away from the employee's official duty station when such time is not otherwise - compensable.
-Authorized compensatory time is earned in 15 minute increments.
+- 5 This is used to record the hours of compensatory time off for time spent by an employee in travel - status away from the employee's official duty station when such time is not otherwise - 7 compensable.
+Authorized compensatory time is earned in 15-minute increments.

-30 HC 047, Compensatory Time Off for Travel - Used
+8 HC 047, Compensatory Time Off for Travel - Used

-Authorized compensatory time off for travel is used in 15 minute increments.
+9 Authorized compensatory time off for travel is used in 15minute increments.

-32 HC 050, Holiday Not Worked
+10 HC 050, Holiday Not Worked